ceph/ceph.io/src/en/developers/google-summer-of-code/index.md

 **Subcomponent of Ceph:** RGW

 **Description of project:**
-Use the Coverity static snalysis tool to cleanup issues from the RGW code
+Use the Coverity static snalysis tool to cleanup issues from the RGW code.

+Applicants can get a more detailed overview of the project [here](https://gist.github.com/yuvalif/71a5c827a16269554c1a7f8f15234f09)

 **Standup/weekly call mentee could attend?:** RGW standup

 **Steps to evaluate an applicant for the project:**

-Build ceph, analyse and fix simple coverity issue
+Applicants should build ceph, analyze and fix a simple coverity issue.

+To learn how to get started visit this [link](https://gist.github.com/yuvalif/71a5c827a16269554c1a7f8f15234f09)

 <hr class="hr">